pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Navigation.md

 ]
 ```

+This collection of `Path` elements can be any length necessary, including very long to represent
+being drilled down many layers deep, or even empty to represent that we are at the root of the
+stack.

 That is the basics of stack-based navigation.
 Read the dedicated
 <doc:StackBasedNavigation> article for information on how to use the tools that come with the
 Composable Architecture to implement stack-based navigation in your application.